 - Politics with Economics

-Scholarship candidates should be UK citizens and should have, or expect to achieve, three A-level passes with at least one of these graded at A or A*.
+Anyone interested in applying for the Coase Scholarship should already hold an offer of a place at Buckingham for one of the courses listed above.
+Scholarship candidates must be UK citizens and should have achieved, or expect to achieve, three A-level passes with at least one of these graded at A or A*.

 Selection will be by interview.